apache/openwhisk/docs/actions-java.md

 }
 ```

-Not only support return JsonObject but also support return JsonArray, the main function would be:
+An action supports not only a JSON object but also a JSON array as a return value.

+It would be a simple example that uses an array as a return value:

 ```java
 import com.google.gson.JsonArray;